extend-therapy/elysia-external-session/README.md

 Distributed under MIT license, understand what that means and read the [LICENSE](/LICENSE) file.

-A Typescript (Bun-specific!!!) plugin for Elysia.js that makes using sessions on external services easier.
+A Typescript **_ONLY_**  and **_Bun-specific_** plugin for Elysia.js that makes using sessions on external services easier.
 Initially it was just for Redis, but now works for SQLite as well.
 While I wanted to use the Bun-native RedisClient for the Redis part, it does not support clusters yet, so for production use-cases it may be less functional at the moment (i.e. cannot connect to Upstash or various resources that now by default use clusters).
 Therefore, a dependency of this package currently is `ioredis`.

 This is only a typescript package and can be installed by using: